Actifio/ActPowerCLI/README.md

 # What versions of PowerShell will this module work with?

-It was written and tested for PowerShell V7.
-It has been tested on Mac OS and Windows, although it should also work fine on Linux.
+It was written and tested for PowerShell V7 with Mac OS and Windows.
+Testing is planned for Linux

-Is is compatible with the old ActPowerCLI
+# Is is compatible with the old ActPowerCLI?

-It is a 100% replacement (don't have them both installed) that is intended to be 100% compatible, meaning any existing PS1 scripts that rely on ActPowerCLI should continue to work.
+It is a 100% replacement that is intended to be 100% compatible, meaning any existing PS1 scripts that rely on ActPowerCLI should continue to work.
+Don't have the old (10.0.0 or 7.0.0.x versions) installed with the new 10.0.1.x version.